2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-An intuitive picture follows by connecting \cref{eq:gauge-higgs-mapping} to \cref{fig:diamond_dual_membranes}(c): the product of $e^{i\mathscr{a}_{\tilde\ell}}$ on the links surrounding the dual plaquette (green) creates a unit charged string on the plaquette boundary (red), while $e^{i A_{\tilde p}}$ inserts a unit electric flux through the plaquette.\footnote{ Note that we can think of $\mathscr{j}$ as a (unfrustrated) 1-form electric field and $\mathscr{a}$ as its corresponding 1-form U(1) gauge potential. } The combination of the two is invariant under the combined 1-form gauge transformation
+Referring to \cref{fig:diamond_dual_membranes}(c), the product of $e^{i\mathscr{a}_{\tilde\ell}}$ on the links surrounding the dual plaquette (green) creates a unit charged string on the plaquette boundary (red), while $e^{i A_{\tilde p}}$ inserts a unit electric flux through the plaquette.
+By construction, these operators can never create states that violate the Gauss law.
+As such, they are invariant under the (higher-form) gauge transformation

 for an arbitrary compact 1-form $\theta_{\tilde \ell}$.
-Gauge invariance then enforces that physical states are created by gauge-invariant ``dressed Wilson surface'' operators of the form
+Products of spin flip operators generate gauge-invariant ``dressed Wilson surface'' operators of the form

-where $\tilde{\Sigma}$ can be any \emph{open} surface in the dual lattice.\footnote{ Equation \cref{eq:dressed_wilson_surface} is the discrete analog of the continuum expression
+where $\tilde{\Sigma}$ can be any \emph{open} surface in the dual lattice.\footnote{Equation \cref{eq:dressed_wilson_surface} is the discrete analog of the continuum expression

-} In other words, the gauge symmetry effectively ``glues'' the 1-dimensional strings to the 2-form electric flux membranes, enforcing the Gauss law constraint \cref{eq:1-form-gauss-spins}---a string always comes attached to the edge of an open electric membrane and, conversely, electric membranes can only end on strings.
-This is analogous to the ordinary gauge symmetry of the equivalent formulation of QSI, which glues the electric field lines to the charged spinons~\cite{savaryCoulombicQuantumLiquids2012}.
+} Enforcing the Gauss law constraint \cref{eq:1-form-gauss-spins} ``glues'' the 1-dimensional strings to the 2-form electric flux membranes---a string always comes attached to the edge of an open electric membrane and, conversely, electric membranes can only terminate on strings.
+This constraint on the electric field $E$ and charge operator $\mathscr{j}$ is equivalent to the gauge-redundancy of their conjugate compact potentials $A$ and $\mathscr{a}$, \cref{eq:1-form-gauge-transform}: the Gauss law says charge cannot be created without its attached flux, and gauge invariant operators are precisely the ones that do not violate this constraint.

-The 2-form gauge-Higgs model, built from the operators in \cref{eq:gauge-higgs-mapping}, comes with an additional gauge symmetry not present in ordinary 1-form gauge theory.
-In addition to the 1-form gauge transformation in \cref{eq:1-form-gauge-transform}, there is a 0-form gauge symmetry of the string field,